-To assure reliable service, the 13 DNS root servers are located in diverse and well-connected parts of the network.
-A recent ICANN report suggests that the DNS system can continue to operate correctly even when 5 of 13 root servers are unavailable due to faults or attacks [4].
-However, the report overlooked the impact that network routing faults might have on the reachability to the root servers.
-Although the top level DNS servers themselves are closely monitored to guard against compromises, a sophisticated attacker can bypass current security measures by inserting a false network route that redirects DNS queries from an intended DNS server to the attacker.
+report overlooked the impact that network routing faults might have on the reachability to the root servers.
+Although the top-level DNS servers themselves are closely monitored to guard against compromises, a sophisticated attacker can bypass current security measures by inserting a false network route that redirects DNS queries from an intended DNS server to the attacker.
 Since secure DNS is not deployed at this time, the lack of authentication in today's DNS service allows the attacker to reply with any desired DNS response.
-Thus even a single false route announcement for a top level DNS server can have catastrophic consequences impacting millions of Internet hosts.
+Thus, even a single false route announcement for a top-level DNS server can have catastrophic consequences impacting millions of Internet hosts.

-Measurements have shown that faults in BGP, the current global routing protocol, do occur from time to time [7].
+Measurements have shown that faults in BGP, the current global routing protocol, do occur from time to time [4].
 Furthermore, our analysis shows that invalid BGP routes to root and gTLD DNS servers have indeed occurred in the Internet.
-For example, BGP routing logs from RIPE[13] show that on April 26, 2001 an AS incorrectly advertised a route to the "C" gTLD server.
+For example, BGP routing logs from RIPE [5] show that, on April 26, 2001, an Autonomous System (AS) incorrectly advertised a route to the "C" gTLD server.
 A number of large (Tier-1) ISPs adopted this false route for several hours; during that time period, all DNS queries to the "C" gTLD server sent by clients in those ISPs were supposedly delivered to the faulty AS.
 In this case, the false route was due to a misconfiguration.
 However, note that an intentional attack could have directed these queries to a false server and that server could have replied with any desired data.